Speedcubing-Canada/docs-speedcubing-canada/README.md

 - The workflow runs on pushes that modify `public/src/**/*.md`.
 - You can also run it manually from the `Actions` tab using `workflow_dispatch`.
-- PDF generation is powered by `markdown-pdf`.
+- PDF generation is powered by `md-to-pdf` with HTML5 Boilerplate styling.